salsify/ember-cli-dependency-lint/README.md

 ### Allowed Versions

-Out of the box, dependency-lint expects to find at most one version of any addon in an app's dependency tree, but it doesn't care precisely what that version is.
+Out of the box, ember-cli-dependency-lint expects to find at most one version of any addon in an app's dependency tree, but it doesn't care precisely what that version is.
 To either tighten or loosen that restriction for a given addon, you can provide a [semver](https://github.com/npm/node-semver) specifier.

 ```js
 // config/dependency-lint.js